 Mt.
 Pleasant Discovery Museum – $3 per person

 At Mt.
 Pleasant, you’ll never run out of things to do.
 You can learn about the life of the honey bee in the Beemazium or enjoy a puppet show under the greenhouse.
 In the exploratorium, you can build an airplane and watch it fly!
-You can pretend in teh garden or farmer’s market.
 You can explore Japanese culture in the One World exhibit.
 Of course, there’s the ever popular water exhibits and racing airways… and we’re just getting started!

 Up to 6 people may be admitted for $3 each.